You can aim even higher. We’ll help you every step of the way.

-Oklahoma has reciprocity with 26 other jurisdictions, some of which require the MPRE and some of which do not.
+Oklahoma has reciprocity with many other jurisdictions, some of which require the MPRE and some of which do not.
 Colorado and Texas, for example, require the MPRE.
 The District of Columbia, Missouri, and Virginia are among the 15 that do not require the MPRE.
 More information is available at the Oklahoma Bar Association.
 Since Oklahoma adopted the UBE, students who sit in Oklahoma may port their scores to any jurisdiction where eligible.

 Entering first-year students are strongly advised to communicate with bar admission agencies in all jurisdictions in which they may wish to practice law to determine the requirements for admission to the bar of those jurisdictions.
 Some state bar licensing authorities require or permit law students to register as part of their licensing procedures.
 (If so, there are likely financial implications to the decision to register as a law student in the jurisdiction.)
 The Oklahoma deadline for early registration is October 15th of the 2L year.